unicam-bigdata/monorepo/README.md

 ```

 <br/>
 3- By default, the username and password is neo4j.
-You will be required to change it by accessing the
+You will be required to change it by accessing the Neo4J browser

-http://localhost:7474/browser/ .
+interface <a href="http://localhost:7474/browser/">here</a> .
 Log in by enter the default username and password and then set your new password.
 <br/>

+Note: The Neo4J browser URL is the default url that is running in your machine.
+Make sure that you change the URL for the Neo4J interface if you are running it on a different port number.

 4- Stop docker container by using the following command: